PeterOste/Text-Editor/README.md

 # Text Editor
 This is a web-based text editor application that allows users to create and edit text content for a smooth and efficient user experience.
+The application features client-server structure, bundling with Webpack, and IndexedDB integration.

 ## Usage
 To start the application, run the following command from the root directory: `npm run start`